samuelgr/Xidi/README.md

 - **Type.2** specifies the type of mapper that Xidi should use for controller 2, overriding the default.
 - **Type.3** specifies the type of mapper that Xidi should use for controller 3, overriding the default.
 - **Type.4** specifies the type of mapper that Xidi should use for controller 4, overriding the default.

+## Properties

+*(unreleased)*

+This section allows for customization and fine-tuning of various virtual controller behaviors, particularly as they pertain to input and output processing.

+- **MouseSpeedScalingFactorPercent** modifies the speed of the mouse cursor when a Xidi virtual controller element is configured to emulate mouse movement.
+Xidi has a built-in default mouse speed, and changing this setting allows that speed to be scaled up or down.
+The value is expressed as a desired percentage of the default speed.
+For example, `25` means that the mouse speed should be one-quarter of the default, and `400` means that the mouse speed should be four times the default.

 ## Log